kirillovmr/zybooks/README.md

 ![ZyBooks logo](https://learn.zybooks.com/zycommon-web/assets/logo.svg "ZyBooks logo")

-Because that [ZyBooks](https://www.zybooks.com/) uses its client part to check whether assognment is correct or no, I found an ability to intercept and modify outgoing requests.
+Because that [ZyBooks](https://www.zybooks.com/) uses its client part to check whether assignment is correct or no, I found an ability to intercept and modify outgoing requests.
 Therefore, all ZyBooks assignment (except those are checked manually) could be passed with this extension.

 ## Features